Health Promotion Center

 The HPC operates on a public health model to serve as a safety net organization within the community.
 Services are provided in a variety of community settings in cooperation with other community organizations in an attempt to identify individuals with limited or no coverage for health care, or who have opted not to follow medical treatment due to cost or access issues.
 By providing services in community settings, our services are more accepted and we are better able to tailor health education to the concerns of individuals and groups.

 The HPC has been operating in Bridgeport since 1994.
-Each year, the HPC staff, faculty, and students screen hundreds of people for lead poisoning and cardiovascular risk factors (total cholesterol, HDL, ratio, glucose, and blood pressure).
+Each year, the HPC staff, faculty, and students screen hundreds of people for lead poisoning and cardiovascular risk factors (total cholesterol, glucose, and blood pressure).
 Health education is provided for thousands of adults, adolescents, and children in Bridgeport and surrounding communities on these issues and other health-related topics.
 The HPC is a visible extension of the mission of Fairfield University and the School of Nursing.
 It serves as a clinical practice / service learning site for nursing and other students.
 It also provides opportunities for volunteer efforts in Bridgeport through Campus Ministry.